|

 3. testify

-give testimony in a court of law
+give a solemn statement in a court of law

 4. dispute

-coming into conflict with
+the act of coming into conflict

 5. summary